• Skip to primary navigation

 • Vanilla extract - Adds depth of flavor to your macaroons.

 • Ground hazelnuts - Ground hazelnuts can be substituted with a coarse hazelnut flour if desired.
-Or, make these macaroons with your favorite nut, like almonds.
+They can also be made with coarse ground almonds.

 • Cinnamon - Adds a hint of warmth to your macaroons.